Due Diligence Guidelines –

 4.3.7 The sponsor should review the Follow-up Report prepared by the Internal Controls Consultant and discuss the findings set out in the report with the Internal Controls Consultant and the listing applicant to assess whether all of the deficiencies identified in the Preliminary Report have been rectified and whether any material deficiencies identified still require rectification.

-15. Recent areas of focus on internal controls failings in Listing Committee disciplinary cases relating to listed companies have included failures to have in place effective procedures to: (i) ensure detection and disclosure of ; (ii) prevent breaches of the requirement to disclose under the old Rule 13.09; and (iii) to prevent breaches of the in Appendix 10 to the Listing Rules.
+16. Recent areas of focus on internal controls failings in Listing Committee disciplinary cases relating to listed companies have included failures to have in place effective procedures to: (i) ensure detection and disclosure of and ; (ii) prevent breaches of the requirement to disclose under Rule 13.09; (iii) , namely the requirement to disclose share charges under Rules 13.17 to 13.21 of the Listing Rules; and (iv) ensure compliance with .

 HKCFEF Limited and the contributing law firms, accountants and sponsors are not offering these due diligence guidelines as legal, financial or professional advice or services and they should not be relied upon as such.
 These due diligence guidelines should not be used as a sole basis for any decision, action or inaction and are not meant to serve as a substitute for the advice of qualified professionals.
 See here for the full terms and conditions.